-The Agency organized a workshop on safety analysis and safety documents for nuclear fuel cycle facilities, held in November in Vienna, Austria, with 19 participants from
+The Agency organized a workshop on safety analysis and safety documents for nuclear fuel cycle facilities, held in November in Vienna, Austria, with 19 participants from 17 Member States.

-"The Agency conducted four national training courses on the International Reporting System for Operating Experience and root cause analysis techniques" 17 Member States.
 Participants received practical information on performing safety analyses for fuel cycle facilities, and on preparing, updating and assessing safety documents for such facilities based on the Agency's safety standards.